 - High school diploma, GED or equivalent

-- Not currently on academic probation or suspension at another college or university (There is a two-year waiting period for those who’ve been academically dismissed from their last school.)
+- Not currently on academic probation or suspension at another college or university (There is a one-year waiting period for those who’ve been academically dismissed from their last school.)

 Transferring to the Flagship University (Bachelor’s degree programs):

 - 24 college credits or more and an aggregate grade point average of 2.0 or higher

 - Less than 24 college credits with a high school grade point average of 2.5 or higher